apedrocsantos/inception/README.md

 ### [Bridge network driver](https://docs.docker.com/engine/network/drivers/bridge/)

- terms of Docker, a bridge network uses a software bridge which lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
+In terms of Docker, a bridge network uses a software bridge which lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
 The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks can't communicate directly with each other.

 User-defined bridge networks are superior to the default bridge network.